InteropIO/rest-config-example-node-js/README.md

 ### Application Preferences

-To enable reading and storing application preference from he REST store, find the `"applicationPreferences"` top-level key in the `system.json` file and edit the `"store"` property - change the `"type"` to `"rest"` and assign the URL of the service to the `"restURL"`:
+To enable reading and storing application preference from the REST store, find the `"applicationPreferences"` top-level key in the `system.json` file and edit the `"store"` property - change the `"type"` to `"rest"` and assign the URL of the service to the `"restURL"`:

 ```json
 {